 In January 2019, a Pokemon Direct revealed that the Red & Blue Mystery Dungeon games were being remade as a DX version for the Switch, which sparked hope that the company would finally be open to more spin-off remakes or remasters.

 While there has been a history of remakes with the mainline series in HeartGold and SoulSilver, Omega Ruby and Alpha Sapphire, and Let’s Go Eevee and Pikachu, there hadn’t been a re-release of a spin-off series before.

 Obviously this doesn’t relate to Colosseum or XD at all, but it at least shows that Nintendo are open to giving non-main entries in the series a chance to be replayed again on new systems, and leaves the door open for them to be remade again or ported with the Online service in the future.

 Shadow Pokemon in other games

 Perhaps the biggest “hint” – if you can take it as one – lies with Niantic and The Pokemon Company’s hit mobile game Go.
 In June 2019, Shadow monsters were hinted at in the game’s code, and later launched properly into the app in August.
-The evil critters can be found by visiting a Team GO Rocket Pokestop and defeating the Grunt there.
+The evil critters can be found by visiting a Team GO Rocket Pokestop and defeating the Grunt there, or by finding a GO Rocket balloon.
 One bested, players are given a shot at capturing one.